 Recent and ongoing experiments have been funded by the U.S. Department of Energy and are completed in collaboration with physicists around the U.S. and abroad.
 The Valpo faculty leading research in this area include Professors Donald Koetke, Adam Gibson-Even, and Shirvel Stanislaus.

-Nanoscience research at Valpo is led by Associate Professor Andrew Richter and involves:
+Nanoscience research at Valpo is performed by Professor Andrew Richter and involves:

 - using x-rays to watch proteins adsorb onto nano-thin films and surfaces

 - building thin, porous, polymer shells and films for sensor and drug delivery applications